 At the beginning of the XV century Crimean Khanate arose in Crimea, which became a vassal of Turkey.

 In 1783, after the Russian-Turkish War (1768-1774.)
 Crimea was annexed to the Russian Empire.
 Crimea became part of Taurian province (since 1802).

+After the abolition of serfdom in Russia, the Crimea began to develop rapidly.
 Construction of railroads had a great influence on the development of the region's economy.
 It linked the eastern and western regions with the cities of Russia.
 Crimea was increasingly becoming important as a resort.

 At the beginning of the XX century in an economic sense Crimea was an agricultural land with a small number of industrial cities.
 The main city was Simferopol and port cities of Sevastopol, Kerch and Feodosia.